YosysHQ/riscv-formal/docs/procedure.md

 The `csrc_const` check tests whether the value in a CSR is always the same, ignoring any value which may be written.  `RISCV_FORMAL_CSRC_CONSTVAL <value>` must be defined as the value to be expected.
+For CSRs which can take any value so long as it remains constant during operation, a value of `rdata_shadow` can be assigned which will compare with the previously read value.

 #### CSR read-zero